Toromino/Teemex/README.md

 ## Compiling

 ### Windows
-On Windows you'll need MinGW, Cygwin to be installed.
+On Windows you'll need MinGW, Cygwin or something different to be installed.
 To compile it, type this in the MSYS Shell...
 ```
 nasm -f elf32 -o loader.o loader.asm